 Plaintiffs cannot state an equal-protection claim because they are not similarly situated with opposite-sex married couples; Plaintiffs cannot parent and raise children as biological mother-father families (Section I.A).
-Texas's preference for that family arrangement satisfies the rational-basis test because Plaintiffs have not met their burden of producing evidence (which cannot yet and may never exist) to negate any theoretical connection between biological mother-father families and parenting and childrearing outcomes (Section I.B).
+Arkansas' preference for that family arrangement satisfies the rational-basis test because Plaintiffs have not met their burden of producing evidence (which cannot yet and may never exist) to negate any theoretical connection between biological motherfather families and parenting and childrearing outcomes (Section I.B).

-Windsor cannot help Plaintiffs because it held that Congress acted irrationally to impose an across-the-board federal definition over state-created relationships that Congress lacked a rational basis to reject; by contrast, Texas acts within an area of traditional, and near-exclusive, state authority (Section I.C), where Baker controls (Section I.D).
-Because the concept of same-sex marriage was so foreign to the states that ratified the Fourteenth Amendment, a court's using that Amendment to impose same-sex marriage on the states impermissibly amends the Constitution under the guise of interpreting it (Section I.E).
+Windsor cannot help Plaintiffs because it held that Congress acted irrationally to impose an across-the-board federal definition over state-created relationships that Congress lacked a rational basis to reject; by contrast, Arkansas acts within an area of traditional, and near-exclusive, state authority (Section I.C), where Baker controls (Section I.D).
+Because they treat both sexes the same, Arkansas' Marriage Laws do not discriminate based on sex in violation of the Equal Protection Clause (Section I.E).